ramyapatchala/Lab2/README.md

 ### Labs:

 #### 1. **Document-Based Summary Generator for PDF Files**
-   - A tool designed to extract and generate concise summaries from PDF documents using Natural Language Processing (NLP) techniques.
+   - A tool designed to extract and generate concise summaries from PDF documents.

 #### 2. **Multi-Page Application**
-   - Developed a multi-page web application with seamless navigation between pages, showcasing the integration of various UI components and backend services.
+   - Developed a multi-page web application with seamless navigation between pages, showcasing the integration of various UI components.

 #### 3. **Conversational Chatbot Application**
-   - Built an AI-powered chatbot capable of interactive and context-aware conversations, incorporating advanced NLP models to deliver intelligent responses.
+   - Built an AI-powered chatbot capable of interactive and context-aware conversations.

 ---